5 Tips for Treating Dog Diarrhea

 3. Pepto Bismol

-Seriously… after my vet recommended this, it has been a life saver (and money saver).
+Seriously.
+After my vet recommended this, it has been a life (and money) saver.
 Pepto is something you likely have in your medicine cabinet – and it works.
-I give Lola and Rio (40-50lbs) a tablespoon or so and serve it right on top of the bland food or give it alone.
+I give Lola and Rio (40-50lbs) a tablespoon or so and serve it right on top of the bland dog food or give it alone.
 This combined with the above tips has cured many episodes of an upset tummy.

 4. Fish Zole